gymrek-lab/gymreklab.github.io/doc/WDL.rst

 #.
 See :ref:`_cromwell_configuration` below for setting up your cromwell configuration.
 #.
 If you're running with Docker containers, see :ref:`_Using_Singularity_to_run_Docker_containers` for setting up your :code:`.bashrc` file to make singularity work on Expanse,
-   and then cache the singularity images before you start your job, also documented there.
+   and then cache the singularity images before you start your job (also documented there).
 #.
 Start by :ref:`_getting_an_interactive_node_on_Expanse`.
 You should set that to last for as long as the entire WDL workflow you are running with Cromwell.
    Depending on how long it will take, consider :ref:`_increasing_job_runtime_up_to_one_week`.
 #.
-If you want to enable call-caching, stand up the MySQL server on the interactive node (see below)
+To enable :ref:`call-caching <_call_caching_with_Cromwell>`, (create the necessary directories, if this is your first time) and stand up the MySQL server on the interactive node (and
+   then create the cromwell database, if this is your first time)
 #.
 From the interactive node, execute the command :code:`java -Dconfig.file=<path_to_config> -jar <path_to_cromwell>.jar run -i <input_file>.json -o <options_file>.json <path_to_WDL> | tee <your_logfile>.txt`
    to run the WDL using Cromwell.
 Feel free to omit the input and options flags if you're not using them.